ntsakosurprise/kotii/packages/kotii-auth/ROADMAP.md

 - Analytics hooks for user events
 - CLI tool for project setup and scaffolding

----
+--- -->

 ## Notes

 - All target dates are **approximate** and may shift based on development priorities.
 - Community contributions are welcome!
-Check the [Contributing Guide](CONTRIBUTING.md) for details.
+Check the [Contributing Guide](https://github.com/ntsakosurprise/kotii/tree/develop/packages/kotii-auth/CONTRIBUTING.md) for details.
-- For up-to-date progress, see the [GitHub Issues](https://github.com/your-repo/issues) and [Projects](https://github.com/your-repo/projects) pages.
+- For up-to-date progress, see the [GitHub Issues](https://github.com/ntsakosurprise/kotii/tree/develop/packages/kotii-auth/issues).